dtzSiFive/firrtl-spec/spec.md

 ### Static Reference Expressions

 Static references start with an identifier, optionally followed by sub-fields or sub-indices selecting a particular sub-element.
+Sub-accesses are not allowed.

 Export targets, probe expressions, and both arguments to `forward`{.firrtl}
 statements must all be static references.